85dmg/ServoKit/README.md

 # ServoKit
-Install the Adafruit ServoKit Circuit Python library on the NVIDIA Jetson Nano Developer Kit
+Install the Adafruit ServoKit Circuit Python library on the NVIDIH Jetson Nano Developer Kit

 Here are some convenience scripts to get servo motors working with the NVIDIA Jetson Nano Developer Kit using a PCA9685 breakout board over I2C.